DEVADHARSHINI-2502/EDA-Week2-Sales-Analysis/README.md

 The following visualizations were created using **Matplotlib** and **Seaborn**:
 - Bar chart for category-wise sales
 - Line chart showing sales trend over time
-- Histogram for sales distribution
+- Histogram for sales distribution and profit distribution
 - Scatter plot for discount vs profit relationship

 2. Monthly Sales Trend Visualization